Elliptic-curve cryptography: Domain parameters

 To use ECC, all parties must agree on all the elements defining the elliptic curve, that is, the domain parameters of the scheme.
-The size of the field used is typically either prime (and denoted as p) or is a power of two ($2^m$); the latter case is called the binary case, and this case necessitates the choice of an auxiliary curve denoted by f.
-Thus the field is defined by p in the prime case and the pair of m and f in the binary case.
-The elliptic curve is defined by the constants a and b used in its defining equation.
+The underlying finite field is typically either a prime field, denoted $\mathbb{F}_p$, or a binary field, denoted $\mathbb{F}_{2^m}$.
+In the binary case, $m$ and an irreducible reduction polynomial $f$ specify the field representation; $f$ is not an auxiliary curve.
+The elliptic curve is defined by the coefficients in its defining equation.
 Finally, the cyclic subgroup is defined by its generator (a.k.a. base point) G. For cryptographic application, the order of G, that is the smallest positive number n such that $n G = \mathcal{O}$ (the point at infinity of the curve, and the identity element), is normally prime.
-Since n is the size of a subgroup of $E(\mathbb{F}_p)$ it follows from Lagrange's theorem that the number $h = \frac{1}{n}|E(\mathbb{F}_p)|$ is an integer.
-In cryptographic applications, this number h, called the cofactor, must be small ($h \le 4$) and, preferably, $h = 1$.
+Since n is the size of a subgroup of $E(\mathbb{F}_q)$, it follows from Lagrange's theorem that the number $h = \frac{1}{n}|E(\mathbb{F}_q)|$ is an integer.
+In cryptographic applications, this number h, called the cofactor, is usually small, ideally 1.
+Protocols using curves with cofactors greater than 1 must handle the cofactor appropriately.
 To summarize: in the prime case, the domain parameters are $(p,a,b,G,n,h)$; in the binary case, they are $(m,f,a,b,G,n,h)$.

 Unless there is an assurance that domain parameters were generated by a party trusted with respect to their use, the domain parameters must be validated before use.

 The generation of domain parameters is not usually done by each participant because this involves computing the number of points on a curve which is time-consuming and troublesome to implement.
 As a result, several standard bodies published domain parameters of elliptic curves for several common field sizes.
 Such domain parameters are commonly known as "standard curves" or "named curves"; a named curve can be referenced either by name or by the unique object identifier defined in the standard documents: